unisonweb/oldblog/_posts/2015-06-02-distributed-evaluation.markdown

 The way this works is quite simple.
 A sandbox is represented as a collection of hashes and/or builtin function references.
 Since Unison expressions are [linked _only_ at runtime](/2015-05-22/why-compile.html#post-start), it simply isn't possible for an expression to statically "bake in" the definition of some function it shouldn't have access to.
 The only place it can obtain definitions for functions and ways of evaluating builtins is at runtime, from the runtime environment, so it is trivial to provide access to a limited set of capabilities.

 A node can have a sandbox associated with every other node that attempts remote evaluation.
 The permissions can be very fine-grained.
-Node _Alice_ might allow node _Bob_ to remotely evaluate pure code, _not including subtraction_.
+Node _Alice_ might allow node _Bob_ to remotely evaluate pure code, _not including subtraction_ (not the most realistic example, but you get the idea).
 Or perhaps _Alice_ allows _Bob_ to read just a single number.
 But _Alice_ might allow node _Eve_ to evaluate _all_ pure code.
 More general policies are possible, here are just a few ideas:

 * Allow only evaluation of pure code (with a small time budget) from arbitrary nodes
 * Allow all capabilities for any node that can prove ownership of a private key